cran/s2dv/inst/doc/FAQ.md

 Note: You can adjust many parameters to visualize the plot, here we are just showing how to move the boundaries.

 If you want to add other information to the plot (e.g.: hatching, points, countours, ...), you can add it just before ColorBar() function.

+## 2. Something goes wrong...

+### 1. CDORemap() returns errors or warnings with specific module versions
+CDORemap() uses cdo and ncdf4 inside, and the performance is impacted by those tools a lot.
+Some instances may work with a specific set of module combination but not with another.
+Since the incompatibility is not from the R code, it is hard to improve or prevent the failure.
+Here are some detected cases that specific versions need to be used.
+(1) The 'grid' parameter is a file
+- The workable version combination:
+CDO/1.9.8-foss-2015a
+R/3.6.1-foss-2015a-bare
+HDF5/1.8.14-foss-2015a
+- The unworkable version combination:
+_It returns a warning about HDF5._
+CDO/1.6.3-foss-2015a
+R/3.6.1-foss-2015a-bare
+HDF5/1.10.5-foss-2015a